Spider-Man: Homecoming: Plot

 Following the Battle of New York in 2012, (Note: As depicted in The Avengers (2012)) Adrian Toomes and his salvage company are contracted to clean up the city, but their operation is taken over by the Department of Damage Control (DODC), a partnership between Tony Stark and the U.S. government.
 Enraged at being driven out of business, Toomes persuades his employees to keep the Chitauri technology they have already scavenged and use it to create and sell advanced weapons, including a flying Vulture suit Toomes uses to steal Chitauri power cells.

 Eight years later, (Note: In November 2018, the Marvel Studios: The First 10 Years sourcebook adjusted the film's placement in the MCU timeline, ignoring the "eight years later" title card which was perceived to be a continuity error.
 In October 2023, the book The Marvel Cinematic Universe: An Official Timeline further addressed the film's placement in the timeline as occurring in "Fall 2016", while noting that the eight years timeframe was incorrect and confirming that four years had passed in-universe.
-See Marvel Cinematic Universe timeline for more.) after being drafted into the Avengers by Stark to help with an internal dispute in Germany, (Note: As depicted in Captain America: Civil War (2016)) Peter Parker resumes his studies at the Midtown School of Science and Technology when Stark tells him he is not yet ready to become a full-time Avenger.
-Parker quits his school's academic decathlon team to spend more time focusing on his crime-fighting activities as Spider-Man.
+See Marvel Cinematic Universe timeline for more.) after being drafted into the Avengers by Stark to help with an internal dispute in Germany, (Note: As depicted in Captain America: Civil War (2016)) teenager Peter Parker resumes his studies at the Midtown School of Science and Technology when Stark tells him he is not ready to become a full-time Avenger.
+Peter quits his school's academic decathlon team to spend more time focusing on his crime-fighting activities as Spider-Man.
 His best friend, Ned, eventually discovers his secret identity.

-Parker comes across Toomes's associates Jackson Brice / Shocker and Herman Schultz selling weapons to local criminal Aaron Davis.
-Parker saves Davis before being caught by Toomes in the Vulture suit and dropped in a lake, nearly drowning after becoming tangled in a parachute built into his suit.
-He is rescued by Stark, who is monitoring the Spider-Man suit he gave Parker and warns him against further involvement with the criminals.
-Toomes accidentally kills Brice with one of their weapons and Schultz becomes the new Shocker.
+Peter comes across Toomes's associates Jackson Brice / Shocker and Herman Schultz selling weapons to local criminal Aaron Davis.
+Peter saves Davis before being caught by Toomes in the Vulture suit and dropped into a lake.
+He nearly drowns but is rescued by Stark, who warns him against further involvement with the criminals.
+Meanwhile, Toomes accidentally kills Brice with one of their weapons and Schultz becomes the new Shocker.